 Frances bought 10 teddy bears for her friends.
 She put 2 in each gift bag.
 How many gift bags did Frances use?

 There are 10 teddy bears.
 I know that Frances puts 2 in each gift bag.
-So I jump by 2 on the number line until I get to 10.
-I see that I have made 5 jumps of 2.
-So, Frances needs 5 gift bags.
+So I skipped by 2 on the number line until I got to 10.
+I made 5 jumps of 2.
+So, I know that Frances needs 5 gift bags.

 Activity 3: Equal-Sharing Problems